Annus mirabilis: 1543 – The year of science

+In 1543, Nicolaus Copernicus published De revolutionibus orbium coelestium, outlining his heliocentric model of the universe.
+This event is traditionally held to be the beginning of the wider Scientific Revolution, which saw the emergence of modern science in Europe.
+Andreas Vesalius also published his De humani corporis fabrica in 1543, revolutionizing the science of anatomy and the practice of medicine.

-1625 — Spanish Monarchy
+1625 – Spanish monarchy

 A series of Spanish military victories on a global strategic scale obtained in 1625 during the Thirty Years' War, in important military theaters in Europe and America.
 These military victories were as follows: Siege of Breda, Relief of Genoa, Recapture of Bahia, Battle of San Juan and Defense of Cádiz.
 Those military actions were immortalized in a series of paintings in the Hall of Realms of the Buen Retiro Palace in Madrid.
-Thus, the “reputational” policy promoted by the Gaspar de Guzmán, Count-Duke of Olivares, favourite of Philip IV of Spain, was apparently confirmed by the initial success, and it was in reference to this annus mirabilis for Spanish arms that Olivares delivered probably his most famous pronouncement: "God is Spanish and fights for Spain."
+Thus, the “reputational” policy promoted by Gaspar de Guzmán, Count-Duke of Olivares, favourite of Philip IV of Spain, was apparently confirmed by the initial success, and it was in reference to this annus mirabilis for Spanish arms that Olivares delivered probably his most famous pronouncement: "God is Spanish and fights for Spain."

-1644-1645 — Montrose
+1644–1645 – Montrose

-The military successes of James Graham, 1st Marquess of Montrose in Scotland in the War of the Three Kingdoms during 1644–1645 are sometimes called "annus mirabilis".
+The military successes of James Graham, 1st Marquess of Montrose in Scotland in the War of the Three Kingdoms during 1644–1645 are sometimes called annus mirabilis.

-1666 — The year of wonders
+1665–1666 – The year of wonders

-In 1666, Isaac Newton, aged 23, made revolutionary inventions and discoveries in calculus, motion, optics and gravitation.
-It was in this year that Newton was alleged to have observed an apple falling from a tree, and in which he in any case hit upon the law of universal gravitation (Newton's apple).
-He was afforded the time to work on his theories due to the closure of Cambridge University by an outbreak of plague.
+In 1665 to 1666, Isaac Newton, aged 23, made revolutionary inventions and discoveries in calculus, motion, optics and gravitation.
+It was in this year that Newton was alleged to have observed an apple falling from a tree (Newton's apple), and in which he, in any case, hit upon the law of universal gravitation.
+He was afforded the time to work on his theories due to the closure of Cambridge University by an outbreak of the plague.
+He stated and proved the binomial theorem, discovered calculus, formulated the universal law of gravitation, and developed a theory of color.

-1706 — Grand Alliance
+1706 – Grand Alliance

-In 1706, the Grand Alliance arrayed against Louis XIV of France won resounding victories (the Battle of Ramillies and Siege of Turin) which, after the previous year's failures, has been termed by James Falkner a "Year of Miracles."
+In 1706, the Grand Alliance arrayed against Louis XIV of France won resounding victories (the Battle of Ramillies and Siege of Turin) which, after the previous year's failures, has been termed by James Falkner as a "Year of Miracles."

-1759 — William Pitt
+1759 – William Pitt

-A series of victories by the British military in 1759 in North America, Europe, India, and in various naval engagements, is occasionally referred to as William Pitt's annus mirabilis, and was the decisive year of the Seven Years' War.
+A series of victories by the British armed forces in 1759 in North America, Europe, India, and in various naval engagements caused that year to be referred to, on occasion, as William Pitt's annus mirabilis.
+It was the turning point of the Seven Years' War.